bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

 file ``tendermint/tendermint-sc.yaml``.

-Details about how to create a Azure Storage account and how Kubernetes Storage Class works are already covered in this document: :ref:`create-kubernetes-storage-class-mdb-tmt`.
+Details about how to create a Azure Storage account and how Kubernetes Storage Class works are already covered in this document: :ref:`create-kubernetes-storage-class-mdb`.

 Create the required storage classes using: